Internet Safety For Business, Home.

 Portals like Tiktok, and games like Roblox are being used by Predators, weirdos and halfwits to entrap children.
 They go where the children go, Likewise, games like 'Kick the Buddy' sport 4-5-star ratings on iTunes and Google Play while parents who bothered to check it were surprised by the explicit violence.
 This is not uncommon where parents view things differently to developers and providers.

 The best advice for parents is to play the games yourself better still with your kids.
 There is a semi regulator in the game's world, you can check out www.PEGI.info which moderates and rates all published games.
 Their site is a source of excellent advice.

 Naturally most unwanted exposure for very young children to inappropriate content happens at home.
 When young kids browse the Internet unsupervised, it’s only a matter of time before they see explicit material.
 Parental control suites can be very effective in directing children towards appropriate sites away from dangerous ones, for example, Bitdefender.

 Apple's new Screentime feature for iPhones is a good start, find it and switch it on, but it is only a start, you still need proper paid for protection.
-It's easily found on an iPhone 'Screentime'
+It's easily found on an iPhone, Settings, switch on 'Screentime'